jeandlouis1/JeanEmotive-volume/README.md

-# JeanEmotive-volume
+# JeanEmotive-Android-EEG-Volume-Control
-work in progress
+work in progress_

-control android device volume based on engagement Using Emotive insight EEG headset to control the volume of the music on an android device based on the user’s engagement.
+Control Android device volume based on engagement value from BCI device._
+Using Emotive insight EEG headset to control the volume of the music on an android device based on the user’s engagement._

 It features three main parts: signal acquisition, signal filtering, command execution.

 ## Filter
-This example is built on the Emotive Community SDK Android FFT sample.
-The FFT sample pulls raw EEG and normalize it.
+This example is built on the [Emotive Community SDK Android FFT sample](https://github.com/Emotiv/community-sdk).
+The FFT sample pulls EEG signals and normalize it.
 In this code the EEG bands were used to calculate the engagement( beta/(alpha+Theta)) of a user.
 To continuously calculate engagement a rolling average of 5 samples are taken from 2 electrodes, af3 and af4.
 This example only uses two of the five electrodes to cut down on noise.

 ```java
 for (int g = 0; g < data.length; g++) {